 Section 11.
 Time, Notice, Conduct and Adjournment of Town Meeting.
-The annual town meeting for the election of town officers and such other matters as may be voted on the official ballot thereof, and the annual town meeting for the transaction of business by the representative town meeting, shall be held in February, March, April or May of each year, as shall be determined by vote of the town.
+The annual town meeting for the election of town officers and such other matters as may be voted on the official ballot and the annual town meeting for the transaction of business by the representative town meeting shall be held in February, March, April or May of each year as shall be determined by vote of the town.

-The town clerk shall notify town meeting members of the time and place at which representative town meetings are to be held, such notices to be sent by mail at least seven days before the meeting.
+The town clerk shall notify town meeting members of the time and place at which representative town meetings shall be held and such notices shall be sent by mail at least 7 days before the meeting.

-A majority of the town meeting members shall constitute a quorum for transacting business, but a lesser number may organize temporarily and may adjourn from time to time.
-Notice of every adjourned representative town meeting shall be posted by the town clerk in five or more public places in the town, and the town clerk shall also notify the members by mail of the adjournment at least twenty-four hours before the time of the adjourned representative town meeting, if the period of adjournment will permit.
-The notices shall state briefly the business to be acted upon at any meeting and shall include notice of any proposed reconsideration.
-All town meetings shall be open to the public and press; and, subject to such conditions as may be determined from time to time by the representative town meeting, any voter of the town who is not a town meeting member may speak at any representative town meeting, but he shall not vote.
+A majority of the town meeting members shall constitute a quorum for the transaction of business but a lesser number may organize temporarily and may adjourn from time to time.
+Notice of each adjourned representative town meeting shall be posted by the town clerk in at least 5 public places in the town and the town clerk shall also notify the members by mail of the adjournment at least 24 hours, if the period of adjournment shall permit, before the time of the adjourned representative town meeting.
+A notice shall state briefly the business to be acted upon at the town meeting and shall include notice of any proposed reconsideration.
+All town meetings shall be open to the public and the press and, subject to such conditions as may be determined from time to time by the representative town meeting, a voter of the town who is not a town meeting member may speak at any representative town meeting but shall not vote.

 Section 12.
 Warrant Articles and Voting Thereon by Town Meeting.
-The articles in the warrant for every town meeting, as far as they relate to the election of the moderator, town offices, town meeting members, and, as herein provided, to referend and all other matters to be acted upon and determined by ballot, shall be acted upon and determined by the registered voters of the town in their respective precincts.
+The articles in the warrant for every town meeting that relate to the election of the moderator, town offices, town meeting members, to referend and to all other matters to be acted upon and determined by ballot shall be acted upon and determined by the registered voters of the town in their respective precincts.

-All other articles in the warrant for any town meeting shall be acted upon and determined exclusively by town meeting members at a meeting to be held at such time and place as shall be set forth by the selectmen in the warrant for the meeting, subject to the referendum provided for by section thirteen.
+All other articles in the warrant for a town meeting shall be acted upon and determined exclusively by town meeting members at a meeting to be held at such time and place as shall be set forth by the select board in the warrant for the meeting, subject to the referendum procedure provided for in section 13.

 Section 12A.
 Right of Initiative; Initiative Procedures.
-Registered voters of the town may, by initiative petition prepared and filed in accordance with the provisions of this section, propose to any annual town meeting the passage of a measure and, if such measure be not so passed by said annual town meeting, may cause such measure to be submitted to the voters of the town for their approval or disapproval thereof as hereinafter provided.
-However, no measure shall be proposed by initiative petition hereunder which: (1) makes a specific appropriation of money from the treasury of the town other than an appropriation to pay for the costs of a study or to pay for a capital acquisition or improvement, (2) amends the zoning map or zoning by-laws of the town, or (3) proposes the submission to the voters of the town of an amendment to the charter.
+Registered voters of the town may, by initiative petition prepared and filed in accordance with this section, propose to an annual town meeting the passage of a measure.
+If the measure fails to pass at the annual town meeting, the registered voters may cause the measure to be submitted to the voters of the town for their approval or disapproval as hereinafter provided; provided, however, that no measure shall be proposed by initiative petition which: (i) makes a specific appropriation of money from the treasury of the town other than an appropriation to pay for the costs of a study or to pay for a capital acquisition or improvement; (ii) amends the zoning map or zoning by laws of the town; or (iii) proposes the submission to the voters of the town of an amendment to the charter.